 In London Ontario, I see a certified pedorthist/registered physiotherapist, named Anthony Abbado.
 He is awesome and always delivers exceptional customer service.

 Next, try to break up long periods of standing with a break or a change of positions.
 Plan to have tasks you can do in a seated position, like peeling potatoes, available to interrupt your standing.
 Try not to stand for more than 20-30 minutes at a time before switching positions.

 Enlisting the help of family and friends is also a great way to share the load and get everyone involved.
-It’s great to have extra hands to help peel, chop, stir, etc. Lifting a 25 lbs bird into an oven may have to be a two person job!
+It’s great to have extra hands to help peel, chop, stir, etc. Lifting a 25 lbs bird into an oven may have to be a two-person job!

 For back pain related to muscle tension, I like the child’s pose stretch.

 From a kneeling position, rock your hips back so that they are close or touching your heels.
 Extend your arms forward and reach your fingertips as far as you can go without letting your hips come up.
 Gently rest your head on the floor.
 Continue to breathe normally and try to hold the stretch for 30-60 seconds.
-You should feel a nice stretch in your back, hips, and shoulder.
+You should feel a nice stretch in your back, hips, and knees.